aandiron/collected-stories/chapters/Tremble_the_Flowering_Wood.md

----
-title: Tremble the Flowering Wood
+# Tremble the Flowering Wood
-tags: ['Fiction', 'Sexuality', 'Erotica For Women']
-status: draft
----

 "I don't like this."

 "Jeezus.
-Here we go again — you do this every time we have to go out in the field.
+Here we go again --- you do this every time we have to go out in the field.
 We are power line inspectors; we inspect power lines.
 That's our job — someone has to inspect them, and those someones are us."